 Jackson County CASA was founded by the Kansas City chapter of the National Council of Jewish Women to ensure that children in our metropolitan area who have suffered abuse and neglect are given a voice in Court.
 We have two goals: (1) to secure a safe, permanent home for the child; and, (2) to advocate for appropriate medical, educational, and therapeutic resources while the child is under Court jurisdiction.

 Since 1983, Jackson County CASA has been providing effective guardian ad litem services to these children by recruiting, training, and supporting CASA Volunteer Advocates.
-Working as a team with our CASA Case Supervisors and CASA Staff Attorneys, our CASA volunteers help these children navigate the maze of the child welfare and Family Court systems and work to find them a safe, permanent home.
+Working as a team with our CASA Case Supervisors and CASA Staff Attorneys, our CASA Volunteers help these children navigate the maze of the child welfare and Family Court systems and work toward the goal of every child growing up in a safe, permanent home.